opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/spreadsheet.rst

 Spreadsheet connector
 =====================

-The Spreadsheet (XLS, XLSX, ODS) connector is used for spreadsheet files–tabular files generated from software such as Excel, OpenOffice and LibreOffice.
+The Spreadsheet connector is used for spreadsheet files–tabular files generated from software such as Excel, OpenOffice, and LibreOffice.

 The spreadsheet connector can read the following files: